tazama-lf/rule-901/README.md

 ## Common Trends:
 1. **Configuration Validation**: Each rule starts with validation checks for the provided configuration.
 If essential configuration parameters are missing, an error is thrown to indicate an invalid configuration.

-2. **Exit condition before retrivial of data**: The payload data is checked for specific values that have been configured as exit conditions.
+2. **Exit condition before retrieval of data**: The payload data is checked for specific values that have been configured as exit conditions.
 If any of the checks meet the criteria of the exit condition, the rule responds with the result of the exit condition that was configured as part of the rule configuration.

 3. **Data Retrieval**: The rules retrieve necessary data from external sources, such as a database.
 This data includes transaction details, timestamps, and other relevant information required for rule evaluation.